Kevin Coe

-Kevin Coe (born Frederick Harlan Coe, February 2, 1947) is an American convicted rapist from Spokane, Washington, often referred to in the news media as the South Hill Rapist.
-As of May 2008, Coe is still a suspect in dozens of rapes, the number of which is unusually large; his convictions received an unusual amount of attention from appeals courts.
-His mother, Ruth, was convicted of hiring a hitman against the judge and the prosecutor at her son's trial following his conviction.
+Kevin Coe (born Frederick Harlan Coe, February 2, 1947 – December 3, 2025) was an American convicted rapist from Spokane, Washington, often referred to in the news media as the South Hill Rapist.
+As of May 2008, Coe was still a suspect in dozens of rapes, the number of which is unusually large; his convictions received an unusual amount of attention from appeals courts.
+His mother, Ruth, was convicted of hiring a hitman against Judge George Sheilds and Prosecutor Donald Brockett at her son's trial following his conviction.
 The bizarre relationship between Coe and his mother became the subject of a nonfiction book, Son: A Psychopath and his Victims, by the crime author Jack Olsen.

-On July 31, 1982, Coe legally changed his first name to Kevin, a preference which he had been known by.
+On July 31, 1982, Coe legally changed his first name to Kevin, a preference by which he had been known.

-Arrest and trial
+Background, arrest and trial

+Frederick Harlan Coe was born on February 2, 1947.
 During the wave of sexual assaults perpetrated in Spokane between 1978 and 1981, many involved an extreme level of physical injury to the victims.
 Due to a distinctive "signature", a gloved fist or fingers rammed in the mouth and throat of his victims, police suspected the rapes to be the work of a single offender, whom the media soon dubbed the South Hill Rapist.

-In 1981, after a school custodian observed a car illegally parked in a bus drop-off zone during the time a daylight rape occurred, police traced the vehicle registration to Gordon Coe, the managing editor of the Spokane Chronicle.
+In 1981, after a school custodian observed a car illegally parked in a bus drop-off zone during the time a rape occurred, police traced the vehicle registration to Gordon Coe, the managing editor of the Spokane Chronicle.
 The senior Coe was in charge of a program to receive tips on the rapist's identity.
-Gordon was ruled out due to his age; his son, Frederick – who later legally changed his name to Kevin, a former Las Vegas radio announcer and unsuccessful real estate agent, had the use of the car.
+Gordon was ruled out due to his age; his son, Frederick — who later legally changed his name to Kevin — a former Las Vegas radio announcer and unsuccessful real estate agent, had the use of the car.
 Police placed a tracking device on the younger Coe's car and discovered that, in addition to targeting lone female joggers, he was apparently stalking city buses for victims.
-After several victims identified him in photo lineups, Coe was arrested on six charges of first degree rape, although authorities believe he was actually responsible for numerous incidents of voyeurism, indecent exposure, indecent assaults and at least 43 rapes.
-One of Coe's victims was former KREM-TV and KING-TV meteorologist and former KHQ-TV anchor Shelly Monahan, but her case was not one of the six; she underwent hypnosis but was not able to identify her attacker.
+After several victims identified him in photo lineups, Coe was arrested on six charges of first-degree rape, although authorities believe he was actually responsible for numerous incidents of voyeurism, indecent exposure, indecent assaults and at least 43 rapes.
+One of Coe's victims was former KREM-TV and KING-TV meteorologist and former KHQ-TV anchor, Shelly Monahan, but her case was not one of the six; she underwent hypnosis, but was not able to identify her attacker.